bioconda/bioconda-recipes/docs/source/linting.rst

 `in_other_channels`
 ~~~~~~~~~~~~~~~~~~
 Reason for failing: The package exists in another dependent channel (currently
-conda-forge, r, and defaults).
+conda-forge and defaults).
 This often happens when a general-use package
 was added to bioconda first but was subsequently added to one of the more
 general channels.
 In this case we'd prefer it to be in the general channel.